Orca Slicer

 Supported Printers

-Orca Slicer comes with ready-to-use profiles for many popular 3D printers, making setup quick and easy for beginners as well as advanced users:
+Orca Slicer comes with ready-to-use profiles for many popular 3D printer apps, making setup quick and easy for beginners as well as advanced users:

 - Anycubic: Kobra, Vyper, Mega X